 Little Bear Dayhome Agency offers an Early Childhood Education Program.
 We believe that children learn best through hands on experiences that are based on the children's interest and current abilities.
 The goal of the program is to foster new skills and abilities and support healthy development in each child socially, physically, creatively, intellectually, and emotionally.
 We follow the constructivist learning philosophy where children are able to learn through intentional play based programming.

-All providers are given information that will specifically assist them with program planning.
+All educators are given information that will specifically assist them with program planning.
 This includes Monthly (Curriculum) Planning Sheets, Child Interest Sheets as well as other pertinent paperwork.
 All gross motor activities that take place inside/outside will be noted on the Curriculum Map daily.
-It is the responsibility of the provider to plan a program that follows the Philosophy and Mission of Little Bear Dayhome Agency.
+It is the responsibility of the educator to plan a program that follows the Philosophy and Mission of Little Bear Dayhome Agency.
 Home Visitors will routinely check program plans and offer advice and feedback.
-Providers are responsible for letting Agency staff know if they require assistance with Program Planning.
+Educators are responsible for letting Agency staff know if they require assistance with Program Planning.
 Forms are available online from the Agency.

-LB providers are required to observe and record each child a minimum of four times per month.
+Little Bear educators are required to observe and record each child a minimum of four times per month.
 These observations can be on planned activities or spontaneous events.
 Anecdotal Observations are to remain objective and free of inferences.
-Observations are to record what the provider specifically sees and hears the children doing.
+Observations are to record what the educator specifically sees and hears the children doing.
 The Anecdotal Observation forms are available online under Provider Master Forms or from the Agency.
-The Anecdotal Observations are to be kept in the children's file and submitted yearly or as requested by agency staff.
+The Anecdotal Observations are recorded on daily log sheets and submitted monthly or as requested by agency staff.
 Pictures to go along with the observations are encouraged.
-If providers have not made the minimum number of anecdotal observations, they will be asked to include extra observations for the following month.
-Providers are able to complete Anecdotal Observations on the Infant Daily Log.
+If educators have not made the minimum number of anecdotal observations, they will be asked to include extra observations for the following month.

 Mandatory Learning/Play Centers

-LB providers must have play centers set up during operating hours.
+Little Bear educators must have play centers set up during operating hours.
 To allow the children to engage in true choices, a minimum of three (3) activities must be provided for each center.
 You may also choose to apply 1 topic to a Maximum of (2) play areas.
-Providers must also plan an Outside Gross Motor activity each day or field trip that the children may engage in.
+Educators must also plan an Outside Gross Motor activity each day or field trip that the children may engage in.
 Children are required to have a minimum of sixty (60) minutes of physical activity each day weather permitting.
 If weather is not permitting (see 6.9.6) provider's are required to plan an inside gross motor activity to supplement.
 Samples of activities for each center are provided by the agency in Provider Planning Binders.
-Providers may also contact the Home Visitor for further clarification.
-During orientation periods, the agency staff will work with provides to train and brainstorm ideas for a developmentally appropriate program.
-Providers must have a minimum of six (6) different infant activities available for children 0-12 months old.
-Providers must have two (2) books available that are reflective of each play area.
-Providers must also record a minimum of two (2) objectives under Social, Emotional, Physical, Intellectual, and Creative Development.
-Providers are encouraged to contact the Home Visitor for further clarification.
+Educators may also contact the Home Visitor for further clarification.
+During orientation periods, the agency staff will work with educators to train and brainstorm ideas for a developmentally appropriate program.
+Educators must have a minimum of six (6) different infant activities available for children 0-12 months old.
+Educators must have two (2) books available that are reflective of each play area.
+Educators must also record a minimum of two (2) objectives under Social, Emotional, Physical, Intellectual, and Creative Development.
+Educators are encouraged to contact the Home Visitor for further clarification.